 Control of microbial growth (inhibiting or killing microbes) is accomplished through physical, chemical and chemotherapeutic agents.
-You will be assigned one of these agents to investigate.
-Class data will be collected on all the agents of control for your analysis.

 Physical Agents of Microbial Control

 Physical agents of control include heat, freeze-drying, ultraviolet radiation and filtration.
 Heat denatures cellular proteins.
 Sterilization, the complete destruction of all viable cells, viruses and endospores, is accomplished by using the autoclave that combines the effects of heat and pressure.
 Autoclaved items are exposed to 121° C at 15 pounds per square inch (psi) of pressure for 15-20 minutes.
 Except for photosynthetic bacteria, most bacteria are harmed by ultraviolet radiation.
 Although sunlight contains the complete spectrum of short to long wavelengths of light, it is only the short invisible ultraviolet wavelengths that are injurious to these bacteria.
 Ultraviolet radiation is strongly absorbed by proteins and nucleic acids in cells; hence, the indications are that cellular damage involves changes in DNA.
 Depending on the dosage, ultraviolet radiation may cause enzyme inactivation, genetic mutation or death of the cell.